FekDN/GABE/README.md

 CKA = 1.0 with near-zero element-wise correlation means the basis vectors span the same subspace across models, while individually rotated within it.

 > ⚠️ **Critical caveat — is this trivial?** CKA = 1.0 *may* be expected whenever SVD is applied to same-shaped matrices, independent of their values.
 If so, the result reflects the procedure, not the data, and "architecture-determined address space" is not an empirical finding but a mathematical inevitability.
 Two conditions are required to make the claim non-trivial: (A) show that basis directions carry disproportionate curvature energy compared to random directions of the same shape, and (B) show that matrices of *different* shapes produce *different* subspaces.
 Experiment 7 tests condition (A).
 Until then, this result is best stated as: *SVD on same-architecture layers yields geometrically consistent decompositions* — structurally useful, functionally unvalidated.

+> **Update — Exp 26b (ATen Group Chain, 2026):** A controlled experiment training four architecture variants (Plain, BN, Skip, Depthwise) from multiple random seeds directly tests the cause of CKA = 1.0.
+The 2×2 analysis (ops-match × seed-match) shows: **(a)** same architecture, different seed → span(B) alignment at random baseline (1×); **(b)** different architecture, **same seed** → span(B) alignment 2387× above random, wbar cosine similarity ≈ 0.81.
+Conclusion: **span(B) universality is driven by shared optimisation trajectory** (same initialisation + same data order), not by the computational graph structure or SVD arithmetic.
+CKA = 1.0 in pretrained models reflects that they were evaluated from the same starting point (pretrained checkpoint), not that the architecture determines the basis.

 ---